Generate modern Python clients from OpenAPI

 This project is still in development and does not support all OpenAPI features

-- Use all the latest and greatest Python features like type annotations and dataclasses
+- Using all the latest and greatest Python features like type annotations and dataclasses.

-- Have better documentation and more obvious usage instructions
+- Having documentation and usage instructions specific to this one generator.

 pip install openapi-python-client

 This will generate a new client library named based on the title in your OpenAPI spec.
 For example, if the title of your API is "My API", the expected output will be "my-api-client".
 If a folder already exists by that name, you'll get an error.

 openapi.json file available on disk, in any CLI invocation you can build off that instead by replacing

 This feature leverages Jinja2's ChoiceLoader and FileSystemLoader.
 This means you do not need to customize every template.
 Simply copy the template(s) you want to customize from the default template directory to your own custom template directory (file names must match exactly) and pass the template directory through the